WalterSWoodward/djorg-cs8/README.md

     from .models import Note in admin.py
     admin.site.Register(Note)

-Input in your Note model:
+Adding a field to your Note model:

+Add this to your notes model:

     category = models.CharField(max_length=20)